cocos/cocos-docs/en/scripting/reference/class.md

     // Value type: Function （must be inherited from cc.Component constructor, such as cc.Sprite）
     // Default: null
     requireComponent: null,

+    // The execution order of lifecycle methods for Component.
+    // Those less than 0 will execute before while those greater than 0 will execute after.
+    // The order will only affect onLoad, onEnable, start, update and lateUpdate while onDisable and
+    // onDestroy will not be affected.
+    //
+    // Value type: Number
+    // Default：0
+    executionOrder: 0,

     // When the component is added to the node，prevents Component of the same type (or subtype) to be
     // added more than once to a Node.